 On my road trip from El Paso to Marfa, I passed by Prada Marfa.
 The unusual art installation is worthy of a stop, even if you’ve been there before like I had.

-I got in late afternoon and checked into 105 Lincoln, which I found on AirBnB and Booking.com.
+I got in late afternoon and checked into The Lincoln, which I found on AirBnB and Booking.com.
 I instantly fell in love as I drove up to my suite’s bright yellow door and turquoise bistro set on the patio.
-Once the stables for the Presidio County Courthouse, 105 Lincoln is now what I think is the coolest places to stay in Marfa.
-Of course I had to see if the payphone outside of 105 Lincoln works…and it does!
+Once the stables for the Presidio County Courthouse, The Lincoln is now what I think is the coolest places to stay in Marfa.

-After dinner I wandered back to 105 Lincoln just as the sun was setting.
+After dinner I wandered back to my room just as the sun was setting.

 I bundled up and drove about nine miles east of town to see the famed “Marfa Lights.”
 I settled in at the lookout spot and let my eyes adjust to the darkness as I gazed toward Goat Mountain.
 I wasn’t quite sure what to expect, but it’s one of the unexplained legends of Marfa and I was in to hopefully seem them for myself.
 Honestly, I’m not quite sure what I saw.
 There were lights in the distance that weren’t car lights, street lights, equipment lights or any other logical light that I could come up with.
 I definitely saw something and still intrigued by my mysterious sighting of white, red, orange and even green lights that would appear and disappear.
 Paranormal phenomenon?
 Maybe.
 UFO or aliens?
 Could be.
 I think they’re the result of some rare atmospheric phenomenon unique to West Texas.
 But, that’s probably just the meteorologist in me.
 Whatever they are, it’s a fun evening outing to try to spot them.
 After about 30 or 40 minutes of looking for the “ghost lights”, I drove back to town and settled in for the night.
 Here are a few of the pictures I took of the “Marfa Lights.”